English Standard Version: Post-publication

+In October 2024, the ESV was the number one selling Bible translation on the ECPA Bible Translations Bestsellers monthly chart.
+This was the first time the ESV had reached number one in the chart's history (which began in December 2011), and the first time the NIV had lost its number one spot in five years.

 Debate surrounding translation philosophy

 At the 2008 annual meeting of the Evangelical Theological Society, Mark L. Strauss presented a paper titled "Why the English Standard Version should not become the Standard English Version: How to make a good translation much better."
 In the paper, Strauss criticizes the ESV for using dated language, among other perceived issues, such as using gender-neutral language inconsistently in translation.
-ESV translator William D. Mounce responded to Strauss's criticism:
+ESV translator Bill Mounce responded to Strauss's criticism:

 Strauss invited Mounce to engage further through participation at the following annual meeting.
 In 2009, Mounce presented his formal response paper titled "Can the ESV and TNIV Co-Exist in the Same Universe?"
 In the paper, Mounce describes various points regarding his view of the need for both formal and functional translations.

+In 2017, Eastern Orthodox philosopher David Bentley Hart, in the preface to his translation of the New Testament, argues that "in some extreme cases doctrinal or theological or moral ideologies drive translators to distort the [original] text to a discreditable degree.
+Certain popular translations, like the New International Version and the English Standard Version, are notorious examples of this."
+Hart's translation brought various praise, but also criticism—most notably from N. T. Wright, who also produced his own translation of the New Testament.